-A person should drink on Purim until the point where they can't tell the difference between "Blessed is Mordechai" and "Cursed is Haman.
-(Talmud - Megillah 7a; Code of Jewish Law 695:2)
+A person should drink on Purim until the point where he can't tell the difference between "Blessed is Mordechai" and "Cursed is Haman.
+(Talmud - Megillah 7b; Code of Jewish Law 695:2)

 Isn't getting drunk antithetical to Torah tradition?
 Doesn't Judaism place strong emphasis on intellectual pursuits?
 How does loss of mental clarity possibly bring a person to spiritual clarity?

 I once heard a representative of the Jewish community being interviewed on the radio on the topic of Purim.
 "What is the significance of the Purim holiday?" asked the radio host.

 Explained the Jew: "Just as the Irish have a springtime drinking holiday called St. Patrick's Day, so too the Sages instituted Judaism's own springtime drinking holiday called Purim."

 Now for the Real Explanation

 To begin, we first need to define the concept of "laughter."
 Laughter occurs when the unexpected happens.
 A toddler puts on her father's big shoes – and we laugh.
 The president forgets his lines in a speech – and we laugh.
 When two contrary elements are juxtaposed, the sudden surprise catches us off guard.
 And the more unexpected it is, the funnier it is.

 In the days of Mordechai and Esther, the Jews went from being the target of annihilation, to being the heroes and victors.
 It was a miraculous 180-degree shift in fortune.
 Joy comes both from seeing justice served upon our enemies, as well as being raised from the pit ourselves.
 One who thought he was in danger and suddenly discovers he's safe, laughs aloud in relief.
 One who thought he lived alone in a hostile world and suddenly discovers that God is really there, laughs aloud in joy.